Sibo-Ding/ECO395M-ML-Homeworks/Exercise 3/Exercise-3-Answer.md

     crime on police cannot identify the causal effect of police on crime.

-2. They used terrorism alert level as an instrumental variable.
+2. The researchers used terrorism alert level as an instrumental variable.
 On high terrorist alert days, there were more police neglecting the level of street crime.
-    Regression results: The total number of crimes in D.C. decreased by 7.32 on a high alert day.
-Controlling for Metro ridership, the total number of crimes in D.C. decreased by 6.05 on a high alert day.
+    Regression results: The total number of crimes in D.C. decreased by 7.316 on a high alert day.
+Controlling for Metro ridership, the total number of crimes in D.C. decreased by 6.046 on a high alert day.

 3. They wanted to know whether the decrease in crime was caused by fewer victims on high alert days.
 Metro ridership captures the